MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-on-premises-to-github.md

 You can connect up to 250 GitHub repositories to an Azure Boards project.

 > [!NOTE]
 > Connection to more than 100 GitHub repositories requires Azure DevOps Server 2020.1 update or later version.
+> Connection to GitHub.com repositories requires Azure DevOps Server 2020.1.1 Patch 2 or later version.
 ::: moniker-end

 ::: moniker range="azure-devops-2019"